This program is tentative and subject to change.

 Submissions

 AIware 2025 Benchmark and Dataset Track welcomes submissions from both academia and industry.
 At least one author from each accepted submission will be required to attend the conference and present the paper.
-Submissions are 4 pages including references.
-At the time of submission, the papers should disclose (anonymized and curated) data/benchmarks to increase reproducibility and replicability.

 All submissions must be in English and PDF.
 The page limit is strict, and it will not be possible to purchase additional pages at any point in the process (including after acceptance).